 This year’s recipients of the St. Ignatius Medal are a couple whose conversion to Catholicism in the 1980s helped transform an innate call to service into an unwavering commitment to the poor.
-Steve and Tricia Trainer, ’02 MDiv, received the university’s highest honor at last week’s Gala, which recognizes individuals whose voluntarism, leadership, humility and service inspire and profoundly influence the progress of the university.
+Steve and Tricia Trainer, ’02 MDiv, will receive the university’s highest honor, recognizing individuals whose voluntarism, leadership, humility and service inspire and profoundly influence the progress of the university.

 Catholicism, they say, helped reframe their lives of privilege even as they wrestled with the Church’s position on women and lay leaders.
 The example of their Native friends holding many faiths helped them find peace in the parts of Catholicism that strengthen their lives.

 “Since converting to Catholicism our lives are so much richer,” Tricia says.
 “It gave us the words for caring for the poor and the things we were feeling.
 It never seemed like the things we did before we became Catholic challenged our wealth so much. … Through the poor you see God.”

 The Trainers began volunteering together as Stanford undergraduates during a 1968 trip to Hong Kong to teach English.
 Tricia also inherited a family tradition of service that she brought to the marriage.
 Steve built a successful career as vice president and principal at Wright Runstad & Company and then as co-founder of Seneca Group.